dzarpelon/beginning-hcl-programming/chapter3-introductionToGo/readme.md

 ### Two rules of Go

-- Import only the packages that will be used.
+- Import only the packages that will be used. (if a non used package is imported, the program will raise an exception)
-- The bracket must stay after the name of the funcion
+- The bracket must stay after the name of the function